scheeloong/scheeloong.github.io/_contents/02-research.md

 Imbalanced:
     Recommendation datasets are imbalanced.
-    Popular items gets more attention, causing a positive feedback loop of traditional recommendation systems to recommend these items.
+    Popular items gets more attention, causing a positive feedback loop by traditional recommendation systems to recommend these items.
 How do we train and evaluate Deep models to learn both popular and unpopular items well?